polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-8.png)

 You may now select a task from the list.
-You have to also set the **Finality** of the core, which determines if you can renew this specific core or not.
+You must also set the core's finality, which determines whether you can renew this specific core.
 Provisional finality allows for interlacing and partitioning, whereas Final finality does not allow the region to be modified.
-In order for a core to be renewable, it must not be interlaced or partitioned, therefore Final should be selected if one wants to renew this specific core.
+A core must not be interlaced or partitioned to be renewable, so Finality should be selected if you want to renew this specific core.

-Once you sign and send this transaction, that task/parachain will now be assigned to that core.
+Once you sign and send this transaction, that task/parachain will be assigned to that core.

 ## Ordering On Demand Coretime